Kali-Hac/SPC-MGR/README.md

 ## Usage

-To (1) train the unsupervised SPC-MGR to obtain multi-level skeleton graph representations and (2) validate their effectiveness on the person Re-ID task on a specific dataset (probe), simply run the following command:
+To (1) train the unsupervised SPC-MGR to obtain multi-level skeleton graph representations and (2) validate their effectiveness on the person re-ID task on a specific dataset (probe), simply run the following command:

 ```bash
 python SPC-MGR.py --dataset KS20 --probe probe